 - Tutors adhere to the William & Mary Honor Code and sign and adhere to a confidentiality agreement.

 - Tutors respect and care for the space and materials of the TutorZone.

 - Tutors reply promptly to staff communications and keep accurate payroll records.

 Starting pay for tutoring is $8.00 per hour.
-Pay increases are earned through successful completion of levels of the Tribe TutorZone's CRLA certified training program, satisfactory evaluations and reviews, and returning for multiple years of service.
+Pay increases are earned through successful completion of levels of the TutorZone's CRLA certified training program, satisfactory evaluations and reviews, and returning for multiple years of service.
 Federal Work-Study students are encouraged to apply.

 - Submit the Tutor Application form below.

-- Have a faculty member or a staff member who knows you well and can speak to your skills/abilities from each subject area you wish to tutor submit a Faculty Recommendation form.
-Direct your faculty recommenders to the For Faculty page in the left-hand menu.
+- Have a faculty member or a staff member who knows you well and can speak to your skills/abilities from each subject area you wish to tutor submit a recommendation form.
+Direct your recommenders to the recommendation page in the left-hand menu.

 The university does not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, disability, or age in the administration of educational policies, programs or activities, admission policies and procedures, scholarship and loan programs, employment, recreational, athletic, or other university-administered programs.